Medication Assisted Treatment (MAT) Services

-In partnership with PA Treatment and Healing and Dr. Gary Good, a member of the Upper Delaware Valley Infectious Disease Practice of Monticello, New York, The Wayne County Drug and Alcohol Commission offers Medication Assisted Treatment (MAT) for individuals with addiction to heroin and/or other opiate drugs.
+In partnership with The Wright Center, which oversees all medical aspects of the program, the Wayne County Drug and Alcohol Commission offers Medication Assisted Treatment (MAT) for individuals with addiction to heroin and /or other opiate drugs.
 The individual must meet clinical and medical criteria in order to participate in this specialized program.

 The Wayne County Drug and Alcohol Commission’s philosophy on MAT is that medication is only a recovery tool and is never considered to be a stand-alone treatment.
-Thus, being actively engaged in drug and alcohol treatment, seeing a specialized MAT Case Manager and MAT Physician, and participation in other recovery related activities is a program requirement along with random urine drug screens.
+Therefore being actively engaged in drug and alcohol treatment, seeing a specialized MAT Case Manager, seeing your MAT Physician, and participation in other recovery related activities are program requirements along with random urine drug screens.

 There is no charge for the MAT Case Manager’s services and in most cases insurance will cover the doctor’s fee and the medication.
 However, if it does not our office will provide partial funding.

 So please do not hesitate to contact us at (570) 253-6022.
 Our office hours are Mon-Fri 8:00 to 4:00.